prashanthag/webDevelopment/projects/capstone/heroku_sample/starter/README.md

         - Add or delete a movie from the database

 ## Example API endpoints and expected behavior
 Since Front end is implemented, any end point request will not return any data as endpoint redirects to other path or render html .
 We can test this by visiting and running url  https://intense-earth-93621.herokuapp.com/.
-It only returns success 200 or error messages 4xx
+It only returns success 200 or error messages 4xx.
+In front end, login for casting producer and casting director and casting assistance is not implemented which is out of scope for this project